seifertd/site-mapper/README.md

 MultipleHttpInput({urls: ['url1', 'url2', ...]});
 ```

 Each url is called and it's data parsed by the underlying Source.
-Really only works with CSV data right now.
+Works with either CSV
+or JSON data.

 ```coffeescript
 PaginatedHttpInput({url, pagination, format, stop})